 Item 1.
+Legal Proceedings

-Legal Proceedings We are involved, both as a plaintiff and a defendant, in various legal proceedings which arise in the ordinary course of business, including product liability and environmental The second secon matters as set forth in our 2017 Annual Report on Form 10-K and in Note5 of the Notes to Condensed Consolidated Financial Statements in this report.
-We completed our acquisition of C.R.
-Bard, Inc. ("Bard") on December 29, 2017 and upon the acquisition date, we assumed various Bard-related legal proceedings and claims.
+We are involved, both as a plaintiff and a defendant, in various legal proceedings which arise in the ordinary course of business, including product liability and environmental matters as set forth in our 2017 Annual Report on Form 10-K and in Note5 of the Notes to Condensed Consolidated Financial Statements in this report.
+SinceDecember 31, 2017, there have been no material developments with respect to the legal proceedings in which we are involved, except as provided below.